Trigger Wiring (Crank and Cam Angle Sensors)

 Trigger System Configuration

 Engine Configuration - Trigger System Page This section contains setup information for configuring your engines' trigger system, including crank and cam trigger patterns and sensors.
-Trigger Configuration Trigger Type This is set to the type of ...
+Select Trigger System This button allows automatic selection of ...

 Steering Angle Sensor